EBIBioSamples/read_docs/docs/submit/general-guide/registration.rst

 Registering a WEBIN Submission Account
 =======================================

 Before you can submit data to BioSamples you must register a Webin submission account.
+This is the joint ENA-BioSamples authentication service.

 To do so, please navigate to the `Webin Portal <https://www.ebi.ac.uk/ena/submit/webin/login>`_ and click the ‘Register’ button.
 You will be presented with the below interface: